DatalabHvA/tech_reports_python/README.md

 ## Tech reports python

-Tutorials on how to perform interesting data science operations in python!
+Tutorials on how to perform interesting data science operations in python